skupperproject/skupper-example-hello-world/README.md

     kubectl annotate service/hello-world-backend skupper.io/proxy=http

+Once the service is annotated, Skupper creates matching services on all the connected namespaces.
 Use `kubectl get services` on namespace 2 to look for the `hello-world-backend` service to appear.

 Namespace 2: